LiliaFramework/Lilia/documentation/docs/meta/character.md

 **Purpose**

-Removes the character from their current class and assigns a default class if available.
+Removes the character from their current class and assigns a default class.

 **Parameters**

-* None
+*None.*

 **Returns**

-* nil
+*None.*

 **Realm**